Pancreas transplantTransplant - pancreas; Transplantation - pancreas

 If the transplant is successful, you will no longer need to take insulin shots, test your blood-sugar daily, or follow a diabetes diet.

 More than 95% of people survive the first year after a pancreas transplant.
-The risks for organ rejection are about 1% each year.
+Organ rejection occurs in about 1% of patients each year.

-You must take drugs that prevent rejection of the donated pancreas and kidney for the rest of your life.
+You must take medicines that prevent rejection of the donated pancreas and kidney for the rest of your life.